Skip to main content

 The resource-aware SIDs may be used for provisioning of SR paths or

-virtual networks to carry traffic with specific SLA requirement (such
+virtual networks to carry traffic with specific SLA requirements

-as latency).
-By disrupting the SLA of such traffic an attack can be
+(such as latency).
+By disrupting the SLA of such traffic an attack

-directly targeted at the customer application, or can be targeted at
+can be directly targeted at the customer application, or can be

-the network operator by causing them to violate their SLA, triggering
+targeted at the network operator by causing them to violate their

-commercial consequences.
-Dynamic attacks of this sort are not
+SLA, triggering commercial consequences.
+Dynamic attacks of this

-something that networks have traditionally guarded against, and
+sort are not something that networks have traditionally guarded

-networking techniques need to be developed to defend against this
+against, and networking techniques need to be developed to defend

-type of attack.
-By rigorously policing ingress traffic and carefully
+against this type of attack.
+By rigorously policing ingress traffic

-provisioning network resources provided to such services, this type
+and carefully provisioning network resources provided to such

-reconfigured as part of ongoing maintenance or in response to a
+needs to be reconfigured as part of ongoing maintenance or in

 The details of the underlay network MUST NOT be exposed to third